rickmcguire/IoTCentralDevice/README.md

 https://apps.azureiotcentral.com/

 Windows 10 IoT Core Dashboard is the best way to download, set up and connect your Windows 10 IoT Core devices, all from your PC.

-Windows 10 IoT Core Dashboard is the best way to download, set up and connect your Windows 10 IoT Core devices, all from your PC.
 Windows IoT Dashboard:
 https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/iotdashboard